Twins were lifted by a strong rookie class last season. And they're back for an encore.

 "I don't think I've ever seen him without a smile on his face," Baldelli said.
 "He is one of the most positive players I've ever been around, and you have to root for a guy like that."

 He gave Twins fans plenty of reason to cheer once he finally joined the team, completely healthy for a change, last Memorial Day.
-Lewis drove in four runs in his debut, set a major-league record with four grand slams in a 19-day span in August and September and finished third on the team with 52 RBIs in a mere 58 games.
+Lewis drove in four runs in his debut, set a major league record with four grand slams in a 19-day span in August and September and finished third on the team with 52 RBI in a mere 58 games.

 Louie Varland